-The Dyson AirWrap Complete, which contains all of the smoothing, waving, curling and volumising accessories currently available for the AirWrap, is designed to create waves and curls of differing sizes, and to recreate a smooth blow-dry at home.
-And it’s designed to do all that without using extreme heat that can damage your hair’s natural shine and cause unsightly frizz.
+The AirWrap Styler can create everything from different sizes of beachy waves and curls of differing sizes, and recreates a smooth blow-dry finish with little styling product needed.
+Cleverly, it does all this without using extreme heat that can damage your hair’s natural shine and cause frizz.

 Instead, it uses a technology called the Coanda effect to style hair using high pressure, high velocity air.
-This is welcome news for anyone with tresses damaged by long-term colouring or prolonged use of hot air drying and styling tools, as well as for those wanting to adopt a healthier approach to styling their hair.
+This is brilliant for anyone with tresses damaged by long-term colouring or by prolonged and unprotected use of hair dryers and hair straighteners, as well as for those wanting to adopt a healthier approach to styling.

 - Dyson AirWrap Smooth+Control – for frizz-prone hair | £399.99 at John Lewis

 - Dyson AirWrap Volume+Shape – for flat, limp hair | £399.99 at Boots

 - Dyson AirWrap Complete – for various hair types | £449.99 at Selfridges